ielab/sysrev-seed-collection/experiments/README.md

 > `python3 gather_all_pids.py`<br>
 > `python3 collection_gathering.py`<br>
 > `python3 collection_processing.py` <br>
-> #### In this way you will create a jsonl file inside folder **collection** that's storing the processed title and abstract of all pubmed articles appeared in the collection.
+> #### In this way, you will create a jsonl file inside folder **collection** that stores the processed title and abstract of all PubMed articles that appeared in the collection.

 ***
-Please refer to paper "From Little Things Big Things Grow: A Collection with Seed Studies for Medical Systematic Review Literature Search"
+Please refer to the paper "From Little Things Big Things Grow: A Collection with Seed Studies for Medical Systematic Review Literature Search"